 It takes a bit of planning to get to and from this isolated spot.
 The ADO bus company runs multiple daily services between the main bus stations in downtown Cancún and Mérida to the dusty town of Chiquilá, on the mainland.

-From there, you’ll take either the Holbox Express or the 9Hermanos ferry from the pier one block north of Chiquilá bus station to Isla Holbox (ticket booths for both are located right outside the bus station).
-Holbox Express runs hourly departures on the half-hour between 6:30am and 9:30pm, while 9Hermanos runs hourly on the hour.
+From there, you’ll take either the Holbox Express or the 9Hermanos ferry from the pier one block north of Chiquilá's bus station to Isla Holbox (ticket booths for both are located right outside the bus station).
+Holbox Express runs hourly departures on the half hour from 6:30am–9:30pm, while 9Hermanos runs hourly on the hour from 6am–9pm.

-Once on the island, it’s only a half-mile’s walk from the ferry terminal to the main beach, passing through the heart of Holbox town on the way.
-If you’re staying in accommodation away from the center, the main way to get around is by golf cart, which comes in taxi or rental form.
+Once on the island, it’s only about 1km from the ferry terminal to the main beach, passing through the heart of Holbox town on the way.
+If you’re staying away from the center, the main way to get around is by golf cart, which come in taxi or rental form.

 Top things to do in Isla Holbox